tobiasbriones/blog/cs/fp/ml/design/comparison/ml-dataset-symmetry-_-relating-an-mit-approach-to-my-recent-type-system-work-on-removing-redundancy/index.md

 By engineering mathematical software, the latest theoretical results will open extraordinary opportunities for MathSwe to undertake.

+## Data Symmetries

+Besides the previous conclusion of the MIT article about geometric affairs, there are points to complement how these findings got my attention.

+I list the other relevant points of data symmetries I found worth noting from the MIT article.

+> ➕ ...modifying Weyl’s law so that symmetry can be **factored** into the
+> assessment of a dataset’s complexity...
+>
+> ➕ ...symmetries, or so-called "**invariances**," could benefit machine
+> learning...
+>
+> ➕ How many fewer data are needed to train a machine learning model if the
+> data contain symmetries?
+>
+> ➕ ...the image can be **partitioned** into 10 identical parts, you can get a
+> factor of 10 improvement.
+>
+> ➕ ...symmetries of higher **dimension** are more important because they can
+> give us an exponential gain...
+>
+> Source: *How symmetry can come to the aid of machine learning* \| MIT News [1]
+> (under fair use)

+It shows how you **factorize** patterns or symmetries.
+If you often read me, you'll find I teach this by connecting the same polynomial or expression factorization skills corresponding to elementary math courses to the factorization of actual functional programming expressions corresponding to engineering solutions.

+For instance, I explained how records that only differ in their logical variants are optimized by factorizing the common data representation and extracting the changing variants into sum types:

+> The sum type removing the redundancy of the previous `HSegment` and `VSegment`
+> records is `QuadrantalOrientation`.
+That’s what I mean by what I mean by
+> *factorizing expressions to simplify them*.
+>
+> Source: *Factorizing the Duplication with Sum Types* \| MSW Engineer Blog [3]

+Any symmetry or pattern can be seen as an **invariant** —a mathematical property that remains unchanged after certain transformations.
+Such properties are often concerning, but not limited, to geometry and topology.

+Then, they suggest we can require fewer data by leveraging the symmetry found in a dataset, so if we **partition** it into as many symmetries found, we get proportionate gains.
+Moreover, when the symmetry is **dimensional**, the gain is clearly exponential.

+The partition part is what I've emphasized in my latest articles to apply orthogonality.
+It's clear if you have orthogonal concepts, you open new dimensions mathematically.
+For example, when I mention:

+> ...the sum types induce a partition of orthogonal products that simplifies the
+> programs since all physical and logical redundancies are eliminated.
+>
+> Source: *High-Level Angles* \| MSW Engineer Blog [5]

+> I've been enforcing the proper understanding of the theory with concepts like
+> orthogonality to produce quality software.
+>
+> Source: *Engineering Geometry Languages in Haskell with Insights* \| MSW
+> Engineer Blog [6]

+All engineering fields require a major level of math.
+Particularly, SWE requires the most math because it's logical, so there's nothing physical, so *you must create the laws*.
+Even more particularly, MSWE requires the highest possible grade in math, not only applied CS but the whole math specialization.
+In MSWE, the SWE part is logical per se, but the underlying domain is also math.
+So, the domain and engineering are both mathematical, unlike, for example, Medical SWE, where you always need much math to *engineer* the software —like any other software— but the domain requires little math.

+SWE requires scientific research, which is a transitive property since requiring much math implies research, too.
+The same applies to ML, so one more time, here I am doing my work.

+The collection of points about optimizing datasets with symmetries from the MIT article helped articulate further the theoretical concepts I applied in the last months to my works.

 ## References

 [1] [How symmetry can come to the aid of machine learning.](https://news.mit.edu/2024/how-symmetry-can-aid-machine-learning-0205)